-Proceeds from Southbridge Landfill insurance recovery for investing activities.
-We recorded a recovery on environmental insurance settlement associated with the Southbridge Landfill closure, of which \$3.5 million of the \$10.0 million recovered related to the recovery of net cash previously used in investing activities.
+Proceeds from Southbridge Landfill insurance recovery.
+We recorded a recovery on environmental insurance settlement associated with the Southbridge Landfill closure, of which \$3.5 million related to the recovery of net cash previously used in investing activities.

 Proceeds from property insurance settlement.
-We recovered insurance proceeds of \$1.0 million pertaining to property damage related to a fire at a transfer station in our Western region.
+Recovery of insurance proceeds was \$(0.7) million lower in fiscal year 2019 as compared to fiscal year 2018 due to increased recoveries in prior year pertaining to property damage related to a fire at a transfer station in our Western region.